Finance and Institutional Research

 - Long-term financial projections are prepared on a regular basis to test the sustainability of the College's financial structure and conduct sensitivity analyses of key underlying assumptions.

 - The Board has long-standing, effective committees for Finance, Investment, and Audit & Risk Management.
-A new Admissions & Financial Aid committee will begin in 2012.
+A new Admissions & Financial Aid committee began in 2012.